Noah Building the Ark

 A single righteous man in a corrupt generation

-Genesis introduces Noah with a description that's short but pointed: "Noah was a righteous man, blameless among the people of his time, and he walked faithfully with God" (Genesis 6:9, NIV).
+Genesis introduces Noah with a description that's short but pointed: "Noah was a righteous man, blameless in his generation; Noah walked with God" (Genesis 6:9, RSV-CE).
 That description matters because of what surrounds it — the text describes the wider world at this point as thoroughly corrupt, to the extent that God decides to send a flood to start over.
 Noah isn't chosen because he's powerful, wealthy, or descended from someone important.
 He's chosen because, in a generation the Bible describes as having lost its way almost entirely, he hadn't.

 James Tissot, "Building the Ark," c.
 1896–1902 — public domain.